Auto-Delivered Manga: Why a Watched Folder Beats a File Manager

 How to Turn It On (If You're Already a User)

-If you already have a MangaSendr account, enabling auto-delivery takes about ten seconds:
+If you already have a MangaSendr account, setting up a watched folder takes about ten seconds:

 The Quiet Point

 Most tools compete on features.
 The best ones compete on what they let you stop doing.
-Auto-delivered manga isn't about sending chapters faster — it's about making the chapter appear with no mental overhead at all, on a device that has nothing else to show you, at the moment you're most likely to actually read it.
+Watched-folder delivery isn't about converting files faster — it's about making the volume appear with no mental overhead at all, on a device that has nothing else to show you, at the moment you're most likely to actually read it.

 You finish more series not because you tried harder, but because you stopped trying at all.